-In a recent “How To” session presented at the 2015 AAEP, Dr. Michelle Barton presented her thoughts on how to interpret common blood values between neonatal foals and adult horses.
+Dr. Michelle Barton presented her thoughts on how to interpret common blood values between neonatal foals and adult horses.
 Her findings were published in the AAEP 2015 proceedings and reviewed the distinct features of common hematologic and serum biochemistry parameters in foals relative to mature horses.
-A very concise table in the article outlined some common unique differences in foals relative to adult horses and here are a few examples:
+A very concise table in the article outlined some common unique differences in foals relative to adult horses, and here are a few examples:

-: Alkaline Phosphatase (ALP) – greater during first year
+Alkaline Phosphatase (ALP) – greater during the first year

-Scientific Article: Barton, MH “How to Interpret Common Hematologic and Serum Biochemisty Differences Between Neonatal Foals and Mature Horses”.
+Scientific Article: Barton, MH “How to Interpret Common Hematologic and Serum Biochemistry Differences Between Neonatal Foals and Mature Horses”.
 AAEP Proceedings, vol. 61, 2015, pp. 1250-29.